Distance: 21 miles out and back

 Peachy Canyon Rd. is a simple Bactrian Camel (i.e. two-humper) ride: climb/descend/climb/descend.
-The climbing is all moderate, though there is a fair amount of it and it’s not as easy as Mapmyride thinks—I recorded almost 3000 ft of gain.
+The climbing is all moderate, though there is a fair amount of it and it’s not as easy as Mapmyride thinks—I recorded nearly double their total.
 The road works its way up a small creek canyon (at least it looks like a creek should be down there—I can’t see any water) past wineries and through nice riparian oaks.
 There are perhaps 8 wineries along the ride, and Peachy Canyon Rd. is a main route from Paso to the rest of the western wine country, which means I wouldn’t do this ride on a weekend when the wine tourists are out.
 Any other time, it’s pretty empty—on a gorgeous Fall Thursday I saw 10 vehicles in 21 miles.

 By the way, the last 3 miles on the ride out look, on the Mapmyride profile, like a steady gradual descent, but in fact it’s a short, delicious little drop followed by pretty rollers.

 At road’s end, you’ve got good riding in either direction (see Adding Miles), but wherever else you ride, make sure you come back to this spot, because you must not miss the Peachy Canyon Rd. descent, which is one of the best descents in Bestrides.
 In places it’s a perfect slalom course—the road surface is glass, the contour is constantly varied and interesting, the pitch is just steep enough so you can rip it without much braking, every curve is sweetly banked, and the sight lines are excellent so oncoming cars don’t catch you out.